Frequently Asked Questions

 - Please read our packing list for suggestions on what to bring.

 I have read the packing list, and would like to make an online order.
 What address should I specify as the receiving party in my order?
 Where will my package be?
 Will I get it when I arrive for ISO?

 45 Wyllys Ave.
 [Your Box Number]

 Middletown, CT 06459Your box number can be found in your electronic portfolio.
 Your package will be kept at the ISO Arrival Site and given to you when you arrive at the ISO headquarters.

-yet to receive my tickets / my tickets are missing.
+I'm a financial aid student / Freeman scholar, and have arranged my flights through Sanditz.
+I have yet to receive my tickets / my tickets are missing.
 Can you send them to me?

 - Sanditz is an external travel agency that Wesleyan works with on a frequent basis.
 However, Sanditz is not affliated to Wesleyan.
 Unfortunately, we are unable to send your tickets to you.
 Sanditz will handle all your travel questions, so feel free to contact Susan Schiavone, 860.346.5511, ext 117.

 What papers do I have to produce at the immigration checkpoint?